Remote Public Meeting Guidelines and Procedures

 - Topics relating to the conservation of the city’s historic resources

 Agendas & Minutes

 Agendas are available prior to the meetings.
 Minutes are available following approval.

 View Most Recent Agendas and Minutes

-The Everett Historical Commission is made up of 9 Everett residents and 2 alternates who are appointed by the mayor and approved by City Council.
+The Everett Historical Commission is made up of 9 commissioners and 2 alternates who are appointed by the mayor and approved by City Council.
 These commissioners are responsible for the Everett Historic Preservation Program.

 About the Historical Commission